Cascadia-R/Using_R_With_Databases/README.md

 ### Note:

-- Please follow the instructions for your OS and architecture" should be enough (i.e install 32 bit software for a 32 bit machine and 64 bit software for a 64 bit machine.
+- Please follow the instructions for your OS and architecture (i.e install 32 bit software for a 32 bit machine and 64 bit software for a 64 bit machine).
 Needless to say, 64 bit binaries are not compatible with 32 OS and will result in software version incompatability.

 #### Windows Users